Jabulani-N/holbertonschool-sorting_algorithms/README.md

 O(n^2)

-Insertion sort is extremely similar to bubble sort.
+[Insertion Sort](https://en.wikipedia.org/wiki/Insertion_sort) is extremely similar to bubble sort.

 The difference is, instead of the "bubble" continuing on to the end of the array, insertion repeatedly moves the same item until it is in position.